barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/demo_pres_plot.png)

-Although it's not very difficult to get pretty much any fruit throughout the country thanks to our advance agricultural infrastructure, I was curious to see if geography played a role in attitudes towards specific fruits.
+Although it's not very difficult to get pretty much any fruit throughout the country thanks to our developed agricultural and transportation infrastructure, I was curious to see if geography played a role in attitudes towards specific fruits.
 In most states, raspberries and strawberries are ranked the highest, with the exception of a few states.
 Washingtonians in particular rated blueberries the highest, which might have something to do with the [state's high production of blueberries](https://www.worldatlas.com/articles/the-top-blueberry-states-in-america.html).

 Why Pennsylvanians hate kiwis so much is beyond me.

-<i>States/regions with less than 10 respondents were excluded from the analysis.</i>
+<i>States/regions with less than 10 respondents were excluded from the table below.</i>

 <html>
 <head>